 All active accounts will receive a monthly minimum bill amount for service base rates, even if the meter reading shows zero consumption during the billing period.

 If bills are not paid by the 25th, accounts will be considered delinquent.
 After 45 days, delinquent accounts will be eligible for disconnection due to non-payment.
 Failure to receive a bill does not exempt penalties, disconnection for non-payment, or obligation for payment.
-We are not responsible for late remittances made through the mail or for delayed payments due to third-party payers (such as check payment submitted through a customer’s bank).
+We are not responsible for late remittances made through the mail or for delayed payments due to third-party payers (such as check payments submitted through a customer’s bank).

-We offer several payment options, including Automatic Bank Draft, Credit/Debit card payments through our Online Bill Pay system, Credit/Debit card payments in-person and over the phone, and Check payments either by mail, in-person, or through our secure after-hour drop box.
+We offer several payment options, including Automatic Bank Draft, Credit/Debit card payments through our Online Bill Pay system, Credit/Debit card payments in-person and over the phone, and Check payments either by mail, in-person, or through our secure after-hours drop box.

-Customers are also able to submit payment through their bank’s bill pay service.
+Customers are also able to submit payments through their bank’s bill pay service.
 When doing so, customers should ensure the proper utility account number is included with those check payments.
 Delays or errors in payment processing can occur if incorrect account numbers are listed.

 Any check or ACH payment that does not clear the bank shall be treated as non-payment.
-If the check or ACH payment is returned for insufficient funds or any reason that is the fault of the customer, the payment will be cancelled and a Return Check fee of $25 will be added to the account balance.
+If the check or ACH payment is returned for insufficient funds or any reason that is the fault of the customer, the payment will be canceled and a Return Check fee of $25 will be added to the account balance.
 If a returned check or ACH payment is made on a delinquent account, late fees and/or service disconnection will still occur per the usual schedule.